-Autumn Term: Students will continue to develop and extend their communication skills and understanding of basic information about themselves and free time activities.
+Spring Term: Students will study free time activities.
 During this term they will study how to describe what they do for leisure and why.
 They will learn the future tense, which will allow them to describe their plans for a dream weekend.